AntoineBuz/gemma-2b-translation-finetuning/README.md

 ## &#128201; Some results

-After a training of roughly 5 hours I have already been able to notice interesting results.
+After a 5 hours long training, I have already been able to notice interesting results.

 - **Here is the loss curve I have got**